vbutrim/MulticurrencyAccounts/README.md

 ## Idea

-Bank clients don't know anything about internal mapping in storage of their private data.
+Bank clients don't know anything about internal mapping in storage of their private data into database's ids, so transferring like (1 (acc1)) --> 2 (acc2) 45 (amount)) says nothing.
-As a Client I would like to transfer some money to another Client's account.
+_As a Client_ I would like to _transfer some money_ to another _Client's account_.
 From this point of view, I know Client's name, to whom I would like to transfer, currency of transferring and its amount.
 As an example:
 ```$xslt
    CLIENT_NAME_FROM    CLIENT_NAME_TO    CURRENCY_OF_TRANSFER    AMOUNT